 - 1. Royalties arising in one of the States and paid to a resident of the other State may be taxed in that other State. - 2.
-However, such royalties may be taxed in the State in which they arise, and according to the law of that State, but the tax so charged shall not exceed 5 per cent of the amount of the royalties. - 3.
-The competent authorities of the State shall by mutual agreement settle the mode of application of paragraph 2. - 4.
-The term "royalties" as used in this Article means payment of any kind received as a consideration for the use of, or the right to use, any copyright of literary, artistic or scientific work including cinematograph films, any patent, trade mark, design or model, plan, secret formula or process, or for the use of, or the right to use, industrial, commercial or scientific equipment, or for information concerning industrial, commercial or scientific experience. - 5.
+However, such royalties may be taxed in the State in which they arise, and according to the law of that State, but the tax so charged shall not exceed: - a) 15 per cent of their gross amount in the case of royalties as defined in paragraph 3, subparagraph a); and - b) 10 per cent of their gross amount in the case of royalties as defined in paragraph 3, subparagraph b). - 3.
+The term "royalties" as used in this Article means payments of any kind received as a consideration for the use of, or the right to use: - a) Any copyright of literary, artistic or scientific work including cinematographic films; and - b) Any patent, trade mark, design or model, plan, secret formula or process, industrial, commercial or scientific equipment, or information concerning industrial, commercial or scientific experience. - 4.
 The provisions of paragraphs 1 and 2 shall not apply if the recipient of the royalties, being a resident of one of the States, has in the other State in which the royalties arise a permanent establishment with which the right or property giving rise to the royalties is effectively connected.
-In such a case, the provisions of Article 7 shall apply.

-- 6. Royalties shall be deemed to arise in one of the States when the payer is that State itself, a political subdivision, a local authority or a resident of that State.
-Where, however, the person paying the royalties, whether he is a resident of one of the States or not, has in one of the States a permanent establishment in connection with which the contract under which the royalties are paid was concluded, and such royalties are borne by such permanent establishment, then such royalties shall be deemed to arise in the State in which the permanent establishment is situated. - 7.
+In such a case, the provisions of Article 7 shall apply. - 5.
+Royalties shall be deemed to arise in one of the States when the payer is that State itself, a political subdivision, a local authority or a resident of that State.
+Where, however, the person paying the royalties whether he is a resident of one of the States or not, has in one of the States a permanent establishment in connection with which the contract under which the royalties are paid was concluded, and such royalties are borne by such permanent establishment, then such royalties shall be deemed to arise in the State in which the permanent establishment is situated. - 6.
 Where, owing to a special relationship between the payer and the recipient or between both of them and some other person, the amount of the royalties paid, having regard to the use, right or information for which they are paid, exceeds the amount which would have been agreed upon by the payer and the recipient in the absence of such relationship, the provisions of this Article shall apply only to the last-mentioned amount.
 In that case, the excess part of the payments shall remain taxable according to the law of each State, due regard being had to the other provisions of this Convention.